 From the previous blueprint, we highlight that organizers receive and process stallholders' entry requests via WhatsApp or Instagram.
 Additionally, each week they must confirm stallholders' participation and later track their attendance on market days.
 The interviewed organizer mentioned that she finds these tasks particularly tedious and time-consuming, noting other responsibilities like overseeing the market’s logistics and assisting stallholders with showcasing their products.

-The following personas represent extreme cases of stallholders, based on age, product offerings, and how these factors might fundamentally affect their ability to expand participation.
+The following personas represent typical cases of stallholders, based on age, product offerings, and how these factors might fundamentally affect their ability to expand participation.
 Both personas are women, as fieldwork confirmed that they constitute the majority of stallholders.